PBarri/vacation-manager/README.md

 Executing any of those tasks will create the artifacts with the new version, and update the properties in the file gradle.properties.

-In the current version, this file must be pushed to the repository manually to prevent version conflicts.
+*NOTE: In the current version, this file must be pushed to the repository manually to prevent version conflicts.*

 ## Extending the application